Logo Start Planning your F1 Trip

 • travel

-Four years after the Chinese GP became the first F1 race cancelled due to COVID-19, F1 is coming back to Shanghai in 2024.
+Four years after the Chinese GP became the first F1 race cancelled due to COVID-19, F1 made a welcome return to Shanghai in 2024.

 chinese grand prix